-The Soviet Union and similar regimes in Eastern Europe ended up as a distinctive type of dead-end, economically, politically and socially, and their demise in 1989-90 is one of the most celebrated events of the late 20th century.
-At the same time, by discarding much of the empty and dysfunctional formal shell of socialism and operating more like normal capitalist economies, and greatly assisted by very large amounts of foreign investment in light industry, both China and Vietnam have managed to achieve considerable economic development in recent decades.
+The Soviet Union and similar regimes in Eastern Europe ended up as a distinctive type of dead-end, economically, politically and socially, and their demise in 1989-90 is one of the celebrated advances of the late 20th century.
+At the same time, by discarding much of the empty and dysfunctional formal shell of socialism and operating more like normal capitalist economics, both China and Vietnam have managed to achieve considerable economic development in recent decades.
 Cuba is now beginning to take this route.
 The monstrosity in North Korea survives through mass terror and the support of the Chinese.
-All these regimes are an affront to freedom and democracy, and will share the same fate as the capitalist "Communist Parties" that were overthrown 30 years ago.
+All these regimes are an affront to freedom and democracy, and will share the same fate as those in other countries where the capitalist "Communist Parties" have already been overthrown.

 Notwithstanding this grim picture, there were still some significant achievements.
 In a large part of the world, landlords and feudal relations were swept from the countryside.
 Industrialization was raised from a very low base and generally outperformed the backward countries in the capitalist camp.
 Most importantly, after a crash industrialization in the 1930s, the Soviet Union was able to defeat the fascist Axis powers through the largest military mobilization in human history.
 This is something for which the world should be eternally grateful.
 Frederick Engels, Marx's closest colleague, anticipated the dilemma of the sort faced by 20th century communists.
 In a letter to a fellow revolutionary in 1853 he wrote:

-I have a feeling that one fine day, thanks to the helplessness and spinelessness of all the others, our party will find itself forced into power, whereupon it will have to enact things that are not immediately in our own, but rather in the general, revolutionary and specifically petty-bourgeois interest; in which event, spurred on by the proletarian populous and bound by our own published statements and plans - more or less wrongly interpreted and more or less impulsively pushed through in the midst of party strife - we shall find ourselves compelled to make communist experiments and leaps which noone knows better than ourselves to be untimely.
+I have a feeling that one fine day, thanks to the helplessness and spinelessness of all the others, our party will find itself forced into power, whereupon it will have to enact things that are not immediately in our own, but rather in the general, revolutionary and specifically petty-bourgeois interest; in which event, spurred on by the proletarian populus and bound by our own published statements and plans - more or less wrongly interpreted and more or less impulsively pushed through in the midst of party strife - we shall find ourselves compelled to make communist experiments and leaps which noone knows better than ourselves to be untimely.
 One then proceeds to lose one's head - only physique parlant I hope - , a reaction sets in and, until such time as the world is capable of passing historical judgment of this kind of thing, one will be regarded, not only as a brute beast, which wouldn't matter a rap, but, also as bête, and that's far worse.
+I don't very well see how it could happen otherwise.
+In a backward country such as Germany which possesses an advanced party and which, together with an advanced country such as France, becomes involved in an advanced revolution, at the first serious conflict, and as soon as there is real danger, the turn of the advanced party will inevitably come, and this in any case will be before its normal time.
+However, none of this matters a rap; the main thing is that, should this happen, our party's rehabilitation in history will already have been substantiated in advance in its literature.